yumozi/image_segmentation/README.md

 os

 ### How it works
 My program first creates rough masks by picking out areas that best match the color of the barrels using HSV thresholding.
+The color range of the barrels is determined manually using a color picker tool.

 Then, I use morphological closing to reduce the amount of noise in the masks.

 ### Improvements
 Currently, the main issue with my solution is that there are too many false positive blobs in the masks.
 To deal with this, I plan to use contour detection to remove the blobs with relatively smaller areas in each mask.